Kannan7122/mkdocs-material/docs/index.md

   name: material
 ```

-You can customize `site_name` and `site_url` to fit your project.
+You can personalize `site_name` and `site_url` according to your needs.

 ---

 ## 📝 Previewing as You Write

-MkDocs comes with a built-in **live preview server** that automatically refreshes your site when you save changes.
+MkDocs includes a **live preview server** that automatically refreshes the site when changes are saved.

-To start the server, run:
+To start the development server, run:

 ```bash
 mkdocs serve
 ```

-Then open your browser and visit:
+Then open your browser and navigate to:

 [http://localhost:8000](http://localhost:8000)

-You should see your site up and running!
+You should see your documentation site live.

 ![Preview Screenshot](image.png)

 ---

+Happy documenting! 🎉